Theme

 Command A+ W4A4 is a Cohere Labs model variant for reasoning-heavy, multilingual, multimodal, and tool-use workflows.

 Cohere presents Command A+ as a sparse mixture-of-experts language model with text and image inputs, long context, tool-use support, and W4A4 quantization for a smaller hardware footprint than fuller-precision variants.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is